Zimperium/zScanMarketplace/README.md

 ## Ready To Purchase zScan

-Click [here](https://get.zimperium.com/purchase-zscan/) to start the process and get some promotional pricing.
+[Start](https://get.zimperium.com/purchase-zscan/) the process and get some promotional pricing.

 ## License